Manechka4475/maria-nefedyeva-resume/maria-nefedyeva-uxdesign-resume.md

   Costco Wholesale, Issaquah WA | 01/2018 - Present
   Insight Global for Costco Wholesale | 09/2017 -01/2018

-- Create pleasant cross platform digital shopping experience for Costco customers through website, mobile app and e-mails while maintaining corporate style and consistency.
+- Create enjoyable cross platform digital shopping experience for Costco customers through website, mobile app and e-mails while maintaining corporate style and consistency.
 - Collaborate with Design and Marketing teams to constantly enhance the effectiveness of promotions and campaigns.
 - Contribute to team efforts on improving web accessibility and meeting WCAG Level AA standards.
 - Enjoy a creative iterative process in fast-paced work environment